What is Dividend Yield? (Updated 2021)

 Read also: Top 8 Sources of Real Estate Investment Risk

 It is also worth noting that if a company is consistently distributing a large amount of dividends, it implies that the money is not being reinvested into the company’s growth.
-While this might not have a major impact on companies that have huge cash reserves, investors should be wary if companies are distributing large dividends despite lackluster business performance, or if they do not have sufficient cash reserves and are taking on additional debt or equity just to fund or maintain high dividend payouts.
+While this might not have a major impact on companies that have huge cash reserves, investors should be wary if companies are distributing large dividends despite lacklustre business performance, or if they do not have sufficient cash reserves and are taking on additional debt just to fund or maintain high dividend payouts.

 Read also: Diversifying Real Estate Investing